shhhkun/SmartMirror/mobile_app/MainApp/README.md

 - implement command to write data to a characteristic on the peripheral
 - come up with a data format to send to the peripheral (whatever the JSON config thing should look like)
 - hook up text box form to the ability to send this JSON config to the peripheral
+- maybe maybe the show connected devices function only show devices with our kind of specific service UUIDs

 # ----------